phobos2077/fo2_ecco/docs/ecco_readme.txt

 > BARTER & ECONOMY:
-- Selling prices are affected by skill and generally are much lower until you get Barter skill high enough.
-This way, if you want to get rich by selling weapons, invest into Barter, or you'll need to sell many times more than before.
+- Value of items sold to NPC's is affected by skill and generally lower until you get Barter skill high enough.
+- Buy/sell ratio differs between item categories.
+For example, NPC's will offer less for weapons and armor (vs asking price), to balance against the abundance/high price of these loot items.
+- Buying prices have a steeper curve to increase the importance of Barter skill (slightly higher on low skill, lower on high skill) - see barter.ini or barter SSL code for detailed formula.
-- Prices are ~40% lower than base game.
+- All prices are ~40% lower than base game.
 This makes money more valuable and quest-related money transactions more meaningful.
-- Buying prices have a steeper curve to increase the importance of Barter skill (slightly higher on low skill, lower on high skill) - see barter.ini or barter SSL code for detailed formula.
 - Prices of some end-game transactions were reduced to accomodate deflated economy.
 - Some misc items prices were adjusted, so you can still make profit selling them, especially in early game (gecko pelts and scorpion tails in Klamath, etc.).
 - Some items have their prices differ between towns to simulate supply/demand differences.